NeoAssist/docker-keepalived/README.md

 **This is still a work in progress, constantly being changed and probably not ready, even for any real testing...**

+## Health Checks

+If you'd like the health check to only check for something listening on a specified port, rather than an address and port, you can set the CHECK_IP variable value to `any`.

+If you do want to check the address and port combination, set the CHECK_IP variable to the same value as the VIRTUAL_IP variable.

 ##Thanks & Inspiration

 This has come to be as a result of a discussion held on the Rancher Forums (https://forums.rancher.com/t/rancher-keepalived/1508/16).